Lean Lessons That Could Improve Post-Pandemic Supply Chains

 For example, a client company in the food business asked Penske Logistics to evaluate the addition of two safety stock locations to its distribution network.
 The extra inventory would provide some insurance if a pandemic-related surge hit the company.

-"We ran various total logistics cost models that looked at the cost of transportation, warehousing, cross-docking, and inventory should the company add the locations," says Andy Moses, senior vice president, sales and solutions for Penske Logistics.
+"We ran various total logistics cost models that looked at the cost of transportation, warehousing, cross-docking, and inventory should the company add the locations," says Andy Moses, senior vice president, solutions and sales strategy for Penske Logistics.

 Another Penske customer was concerned about what might happen if a severe disruption struck the external distributor network it sold into, preventing the network from functioning.